Culture of Fiji: Performing arts

-The Meke
+Meke

 An indigenous art form is the Meke, which may incorporate the seasea (women's fan dance) or a meke wesi (men's spear dance).
 It is usually a narrative of an important event such as a war, a chiefly installation, or even a scandal.
 Some mekes are generations old, and form an important part of Fiji's oral history.
 In olden times, the meke was considered to be an oracle from the gods, and the Dau ni vucu, or composer, would often go into a trance before a performance.
 Others are modern, composed for a particular event, much as a poet laureate might write a poem to celebrate an event in a Western country.

 Each district of Fiji has its own form of meke, performed in the local dialect.
 Other forms of Polynesian and Melanesian dance art forms exist with most widely known being dances of Rotuma and Tonga.
 There are also various Indian dances and Chinese dances which are performed at relevant festivals marking important times for these communities which are now a part of Culture in Fiji.